PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-8.md

 ### Part 1

 In the first part, we have a list of an escaped string literal, and all we have to do is to count how many total characters there are minus characters in-memory string itself.
-To do this, we just loop through a string and incrementing `numberOfCharsMemory` variable each iteration.
-If the value appears to be escaped, we just increasing index.
+To do this, we just loop through a string and increment `numberOfCharsMemory` variable in each iteration.
+If the value appears to be escaped, then we increase the index.

 ```csharp
 public string Part1(IEnumerable<string> lines)